downloadpgm/spark_own_documentation/RDD Units of execution.md

 ## Units of Physical Execution

 Jobs: work required to compute RDD in runJob
 Stages: a wave of work within a job, corresponding to one or more pipelined RDD´s
-Tasks: a unit of work within a stage, corresponding to one RDD partition Shuffle : the transfer of data between stages
+Tasks: a unit of work within a stage, corresponding to one RDD partition
+Shuffle : the transfer of data between stages

+## Workflow Spark application :

+1. Create some input RDDs from external data.
+2. Transform them to define new RDDs using transformations like filter().
+3. Ask Spark to persist() any intermediate RDDs that will need to be reused.
+4. Launch actions such as count() and first() to kick off a parallel computation.

 ## Stage/Task steps: